Advanced Higher Maths Systems of Equations

 Comparing the solutions of related \(2\!\times\!2\) systems of equations and recognising ill-conditioning.

-Need a tutor for Advanced Higher Maths?Click here to find a tutor in your area.
+Try our free, no-obligation tutor search tool.Click here to find a tutor in your area.

 Example 1 (non-calculator)